samuelkerstell/portfolio-project-1/README.md

   * The header tells who the site is for and what they can expect.

 * ### Music Gallery
+  * Displays playable music with a music player.

 # Testing